Man #1: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.

-Kathy: So, a lot of people say that, oh, it’s the identity crisis.
-And it is.
+Dr. Koch: So a lot of people say that, “Oh, it’s the identity crisis,” and it is.
 But it’s a crisis of identity because we are lacking in security.

-Kathy: Security should be in the triune God, in people who are trustworthy and in ourselves at the right level.
+Dr. Koch: Security should be in the Triune God, in people who are trustworthy, and in ourselves at the right level.

 Jim: So even that, it’s symptomatic of the security issue, but it manifests in a lack of understanding identity.

-Kathy: Absolutely – beautifully stated.
-So, identity is, who am I?
-Not, who was I?
-And not, who do I want to be?
-Although there’s a – there’s a point for thinking to the future.
-It’s, who am I?
-And it needs to be current.
+Dr. Koch: Absolutely.
+Beautifully stated.
+So identity is who am I, not who was I, and not who do I want to be?
+Although there’s a, a point for thinking to the future.
+It’s who am I?
+And it, it needs to be current.
 It needs to be honest.
 It needs to be complete.
-We should not lie to ourselves.
-And we should not allow others to lie about themselves.
+We should not lie to ourselves, and we should not allow others to lie about themselves.
 If we hear that happen, we need to correct that.
 So yeah.
 It’s huge.
-It’s, who am I?
-And it’s rooted in character.
+It’s who am I?
+It’s, and it’s rooted in character-

 Jim: Giving it more context.

-Kathy: ‘Cause it’s believable, right?
-You know, if I say to you, “You guys are great at this,” you can say, “Well, thanks so much.”
+Dr. Koch: You know, if I say to you, “You guys are great at this,” you can say, “Well, thanks so much.”
 But if I say, “You’re great because,” it’s harder for you to deny what I’m saying to you.
-So, it takes more effort for the mom and dad…
+So it takes more effort for the mom and dad-

 Jim: That’s exactly what I was thinking.

 Dr. Koch: Absolutely.
 We have to observe longer, listen with greater intent, and back it up with what I … that because statement.
 I love the phrase “I know because …” You’re artistic.
 I know because.